ballerina-platform/module-ballerinax-postgresql/docs/spec/spec.md

 #
 # + host - Hostname of the PostgreSQL server
 # + user - If the PostgreSQL server is secured, the username
-# + password - The password associated with the provided username
+# + password - The password associated if the PostgreSQL server for the provided username
 # + database - The name of the database.
 The default is to connect to a database with the
-#              same name as the user name
+#              same name as the username
-# + port - Port of the PostgreSQL server
+# + port - Port number of the PostgreSQL server
-# + options - The database-specific PostgreSQL client properties
+# + options - The database specific PostgreSQL connection properties
 # + connectionPool - The `sql:ConnectionPool` object to be used within the database client.
 If there is no
 #                    `connectionPool` provided, the global connection pool will be used
 # + return - An `sql:Error` if the client creation fails